Skip to content

 Dietary supplements for muscle building

-Which vegan food supplements are important for building muscle?
-Basically, fewer supplements are necessary than you might think, but there are some foods such as hemp protein, barley grass or maca powder that can boost your muscle mass.
-Improve regeneration and performance.
+Which vegan dietary supplements are important for muscle building?
+Basically, less supplements are necessary than you think, however, there are some foods such as hemp protein, barley grass or maca powder that can boost your Improve regeneration and performance.
 Vegan muscle building can also be promoted with creatine or amino acids.

 Hemp protein

-Hemp protein is an ideal source of protein with a good amino acid ratio, high L-arginine content and has many other advantages.
-It is easy to digest, has a high bioavailability, is hypoallergenic and rich in vitamin B2, zinc, magnesium and iron.
-Daily 25 grams of hemp protein cover half of the daily requirement of iron and magnesium and a third of zinc and vitamin B6.
+Hemp protein is an ideal protein supplier with a good amino acid ratio, high L-arginine content and has many other advantages.
+Namely, it is easily digestible, has a high bioavailability, is hypoallergenic and rich in vitamin B2, zinc, magnesium and iron.
+Daily 25 grams of hemp protein already cover half of the daily requirement of iron and magnesium and a third of zinc and vitamin B6.
 Hand protein therefore not only provides protein, but also many micronutrients and is also an ecologically valuable food.

 EAAS or leucine